ngiann/GaussianVariationalInference.jl/README.md

 The package is fairly easy to use.
 The only function of interest to the user is `VI`.
 At the very minimum, the user needs to provide a function that codes the joint log-likelihood function.

-Consider, approximating a target density given by a three-component mixture model:
+Consider approximating a target density given by a three-component mixture model:

 ```
-using PyPlot # Necessary for this example
+using PyPlot # Needed for plotting, alternatively other packages can be used.

 # Define means for three-component Gaussian mixture model
 # All components are implicitly equally weighted and have unit covariance